rkks/rkks.github.io/resume.md

 Ravi was employed as a full-time employee, in the role of Software Engineer IV at Cisco Systems India Pvt.
 Ltd., Bengaluru from Sep/01/2014 to Feb/09/2018.
 His Employee Number was 365507.

+**[Cisco Systems Data Center BU](https://www.cisco.com/c/en_hk/solutions/data-center/data-center-networking.html)** is an industry leader in Data Center networking solutions that include Local Area (LAN), Wide Area (WAN), and Storage Area (SAN) Network technologies.
+They have in-house built feature-rich, store-n-forward, and customizable N7K family of DC switches.
+Through acquisition of Insieme Networks in 2013, they have ultra low-latency, cut-through, and economical N9K family of DC switches.
+N9K switches come with line-cards built using both in-house and Broadcom ASICs.
+NX-OS NOS and DCNM NMS is used on both N7K and N9K family of switches.
+IEEE 802.1BR standard compliant Fabric Extenders (FEX) provide higher port-density for them.
+The FC-over-Ethernet (FCoE) overlay protocol for carrying Fiber Channel (FC) protocol, along with other relevant infra like naming-service, spf, and so on are supported on these switches.
+For providing loss-less switching, the DCBX extensions to LLDP standard are used.

 **Responsibilities**

 - Conceptualization, design, development, demo to Architecture Board and release delivery of loss-less trace-logs using Linux ftrace on Cisco NXOS.